joagre/ratatoskr/README.md

-# The Ratatoskr programming language
+# The Ratatoskr Pprogramming Language

 The Ratatoskr programming language is based on a Plain Old Stack Machine (POSM) with special features.
 Its base instructions does not come